-November and December are prime time for striped bass along the central New Jersey Coast, when both surfcasters and boaters enjoy great action as striped bass migrate back to the Carolinas.
-The fish will gorge themselves on bait and strike artificials with a vengeance.
+November and December are prime time for New Jersey stripers, when both surfcasters and boaters enjoy great action as the bass migrate back to the Chesapeake and Carolinas.
+The bass will gorge themselves on bait and strike artificials with a vengeance.
 During November, water temperatures start falling from the upper 50s at the beginning of the month into the lower 50s by the end of the month.
 The action usually continues right through the middle of December until water temperatures drop below 46 degrees.

 In November, big gator blues may also be migrating along the coast and are usually present until water temperatures reach about 56 degrees —usually around the middle of November.
 From then on, striped bass anglers shouldn’t have to worry about them.